Anonym271/betterfpk/README.md

 SystemC FPK-Tool with ZLC compression.
 Not stable or complete, but does its job (for now).
 Only tested with TsuyokissNext so far.

+You might be wondering: why is this crappy piece of code called "*better*fpk"?
+Well, because I once made an even worse ZLC compressor (never published it though...).

 ## Usage
 ```
 Usage: betterfpk.exe [options] <input>